mkimk/gdtsns20/threejs/README.md

 ## Object
 In Three.js, the basic visual element in a scene is a Mesh.
 It consists of Geometry(defines its shape) and Material (defines its skin).
 ```
-// define shape and skin of an object
+// define geometry and material of an object
 var geometry = new THREE.SphereGeometry(radius : Float, widthSegments : Integer, heightSegments : Integer);
 var material = new THREE.MeshBasicMaterial(parameters : Object);